-Snippets of added context that typically credit a source and is deemed by Google to be the most contextually relevant result.
+These are snippets of added context that typically credit a source and are deemed by Google to be the most contextually relevant result.
 Featured Snippets are served in many display formats based on the intent of the search query and the type of information to be featured.
-Those formats include:
+Those featured snippet formats include:

 Bulleted lists (e.g., rankings, “best of” lists)